 This also makes it easy to distinguish between students when you are viewing projects in your class list in Wixie.

-2. Design an all about me table tent
+2. Design an all-about-me table tent

 3. Enter a digital photo booth

-Use the Photobooth template in Wixie to have students capture their image and add props that tell you about their interests and passions.
+Assign the Photobooth template in Wixie to have students capture their image and add props that tell you about their interests and passions.

 4. Write “who am I?” riddles